Training Programs and Keynote Addresses

 …how any Board can become a fundraising powerhouse

 According to donors, Leadership Volunteers can persuade them to give and give more generously than they could have ever imagined.
 Yet, most Board members don’t realize they have that influence, nor do they know how to leverage it to help their not-for-profits raise more money.
 While four out of five Leadership Volunteers acknowledges their responsibility for fundraising, the majority also feels they lack the necessary skills and confidence to do a good job.

-In The Donor-Centered Board, Penelope offers advice from donors and surprising evidence that any Board or individual member can profoundly impact the bottom line by engaging in activities that are both appealing and rewarding.
+In The Donor-Centered Board, Penelope offers advice from donors and surprising evidence that any Board or individual leadership volunteer can profoundly impact the bottom line by engaging in activities that are both appealing and rewarding.
 And, she suggests how the Board, the CEO and professional fundraisers can work more effectively as a team to unleash the untapped philanthropic potential that donors say they are holding back – just waiting to be inspired.

 The session, Donor-Centered for Boards, with Penelope Burk was by far the best learning experience I’ve ever had as a board member for any organization.
 I also bought and read both her books (which is something I rarely do after attending a session) and I have applied so much of her donor-centered philosophy to my work, not only as a board member but as a donor, too.

 Penelope Burk is a phenomenal presenter for two reasons: first, her casual and engaging style draws participants in and makes the subject matter easy to understand with real-life examples and an “I know what it’s like” connection to those in the room; second, her data is extensive and compelling, and it gives fundraisers real-life tools that they can use to begin shifting from a traditional dollar-centered approach to a more dependable and lucrative donor-centered approach.